Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Methodology

 \subsection{Offline Learning}

-In the offline learning phase, given that the matrices $A$, $B$, $H$, and $J$ in~\eqref{Eq:DiscreteSystem} are unknown, we utilize pre-collected data to construct an over-approximated system matrix set $\mathcal{M}_{\scalebox{0.7}{ABHJ}}$.
+In the offline learning phase, given that the matrices $A$, $B$, $H$, and $J$ in~\eqref{Eq:DiscreteSystem} are unknown, we utilize collected data to construct an over-approximated system matrix set $\mathcal{M}_{\scalebox{0.7}{ABHJ}}$.
 This set models the unknown and uncertain dynamics of the mixed platoon system.
 We then derive a data-driven stabilizing feedback control law $K$ from data to ensure stability across all possible systems configurations represented by $ $.
-Additionally, the Hankel matrices are formed using the pre-collected data and serve as part of the predictor.
-These components, the over-approximated system matrix set $\mathcal{M}_{\scalebox{0.7}{ABHJ}}$, the stabilizing feedback control law $K$, and the Hankel matrices, are later integral to the online control phase, discussed in Section~\ref{Sec:3C}.
+Additionally, the Hankel matrices are formed using the collected data and serve as part of the predictor.
+These components are later integral to the online control phase, discussed in Section~\ref{Sec:3C}.